 Institute for Primate Provolution

-The Institute for Primate Provolution is one of the oldest Terragen organizations still extant in the 105th century.
+The Institute for Primate Provolution is one of the oldest Terragen organizations still extant in the 105th century AT.
 It has never been a great military or economic power, and has maintained a low profile for most of its history.
 Most ordinary sapients see the IPP simply as an unusually long-lived organization with a relatively narrow set of interests: reliable and conservative, if somewhat secretive.
-However, the IPP has branches in nearly every part of the Terragen sphere, especially where humans or other primates are present, and within the realm of primate memetics and genetics the Institute's depth of knowledge and subtlety of application is unparallelled.
+However, the IPP has branches in nearly every part of the Terragen Sphere, especially where humans or other primates are present, and within the realm of primate memetics and genetics the Institute's depth of knowledge and subtlety of application is unparalleled.
 Its cumulative influence on the course of Terragen history, simply by its leadership in the creation and improvement of primate clades, is subtle and difficult to quantify.

 For many thousands of years the Institute has been near the forefront of development in promoting the memetic and genetic provolution of humans and other primate species.
 It produced many of the more common tweaks and patches now considered standard in the human nearbaseline population and other primate clades, and is responsible for some of the more popular Su templates (particularly the 195th human edition, which is considered a classic).
 Though the IPP is not responsible for any particular memeplex in its entirety, many laws and customs in primate-dominated polities, and many of the memetic designs that larger polities use to integrate human or other primate populations, have their origins in designs by the Institute's memetics faculty.
 The Institute has an uncanny knack for producing designs that integrate well into pre-existing cultural and political structures and are congruent with a primate clade's underlying instinctive biases.

 The Institute's other claim to fame is the authorship of a very large number of unique and successful primate clades, each of which is a direct development of a baseline primate species of Old Earth.
 Though there are many other organizations and individual transapients that have undertaken work of this kind, the IPP excels in producing clades that are uniquely "true" to the traits of the original species, rather than being mere copies of the human model (a mistake all too easy to make when provolving primates).
 The IPP's clades have all proven to be fully viable as Terragens in the modern era, and survive and thrive across broad parts of the Sephirotic regions and even into the frontier.
 Of the fifty-two new species-based clades and the host of subclades they have produced to date, each has gone on to make a place for itself.
-No IPP clade has become a mere protected minority in the Utopia sphere, as is too often the fate of hastily or poorly developed provolves.
+No IPP clade has become a mere protected minority in the Utopia Sphere, as is too often the fate of hastily or poorly developed provolves.
 In fact, on several occasions the IPP has been called in to undertake salvage and repair work when a provolution project involving primates goes awry.

 For many millennia the IPP had its headquarters in Solsys itself, but more recently it has moved that centre to Ao Lai.
 (Gamma Leporis).
 Impressive though that system is, the IPP does not control any significant territories in any one system, for all of its thousands of branches across the Terragen sphere of influence.

-History The IPP has roots in the post-nanoswarm to early Federation period.
-It was founded by a company of bonobo provolves and human spacer tweaks who declared that they had discovered a cache of pre-nanoswarm scientific data in a polar orbit around Saturn.
+History The IPP has roots in the post-Technocalypse to early Federation period.
+It was founded by a company of bonobo provolves and human spacer tweaks who declared that they had discovered a cache of pre-Technocalypse scientific data in a polar orbit around Saturn.
 This cache contained data on the 174 primate species known to humanity on Old Earth before the Great Dying.
 This extraordinarily complete record, possibly a remnant of the Burning Library Project, included everything known regarding these species up until 112 AT: full genetic profiles, including those of many local races and sub-populations, behavioural, social and physiological data, ecological studies, full genetic and other data on commensal organisms, a large partially complete set of data on predators and food items, and even relevant human fiction and legends.
 Sceptics have long doubted this official story of the IPP's origins.
 To many of them it seems unlikely that the cache, even with the assistance of its guardian AI, Jane, could have survived undetected and unmolested for what must have been hundreds of years.
 However, the IPP has never retracted its original claim, and still celebrates the names of the Founders (including Jane) on Discovery Day once each Old Earth year.

 Whatever doubt there may be about the story of its origin, the authenticity and quality of the data in the cache itself is undoubted.
 Its unique content was the foundation of the IPP's wealth, and as such was closely guarded with releases from it being carefully managed.
 The founders named themselves the Institute for Primate Preservation, and declared their intent to reconstruct and study the entire set of 174 species and several sub-races of primates described in the cache.
 Shortly afterwards, GAIA and the nascent Federation both declared the IPP to be under their protection.
 This allowed the IPP live through a rather perilous infancy in those tumultuous and competitive times.
 In the centuries immediately following the IPP somehow continued to survive and expand by a series of deft political manoeuvres together with carefully timed releases of information from their cache.
 It is thought that they had covert help from sympathetic Solsys AIs who had taken an interest in their cause.